scoconno/scoconno.github.io/retreat/index.md

 ### Travel Information

 We will be traveling together in a coach from NJCU.
-I will confirm the exact time of departure and meeting point on campus by August 12th.

-- Depart NJCU on Aug.
-19th at approximately 1pm.
-I will confirm the exact time next week, but please plan to eat lunch in advance of arriving on campus.
+- Meeting time: 12:30pm, Fri Aug 19th
+- Meeting point: carpark beside the Education & Professional Studies Building.
+It is accessible from Audobon Ave.
+- Departure time: 1pm sharp.
-- Arrive back at NJCU on Aug.
-21st at approximately 1pm.
+- Return time: Sun, Aug.
+21st, approximately 1pm.

+**NB:** Please eat lunch before we leave on Friday.